AreYouLoco/tuwunel-helm/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 ## Configuration
-The following tables lists the configurable parameters of the conduwuit chart and their default values.
+The following tables lists the configurable parameters of the tuwunel chart and their default values.

 | Parameter                          | Description                                                                                | Default                 |
 | ---------------------------------- | ------------------------------------------------------------------------------------------ | ----------------------- |